artsy/eigen/docs/testing.md

 ## Test helpers and wrappers, when to use them, and good examples

-- `extractTest` takes a component and returns any string that exists there, whether it's on a title, View or button.
+- `extractText` takes a component and returns any string that exists there, whether it's on a title, View or button.
 You can also check `extractTest.tests.tsx`.

 - `renderWithWrappers` Can be used on all components.
 Our default method for using a component. wraps the component with a number of wrappers such as TrackingProvider, GlobalStoreProvider, SafeAreaProvider, etc. Using `testing library`.
 See the list of wrappers [here](https://github.com/artsy/eigen/blob/main/src/app/tests/renderWithWrappers.tsx#L19-L25).